jaslatendresse/llm-demo/README.md

 # Hosting a large language model locally

 This repository aims to guide you on how to do inference with a large language model locally.
-The demonstration is optimized for macOS and the llama family of models.
+The demonstration is optimized for macOS and uses the llama-2-7b-chat model family (link available to download in the demos README).
+Note that the quantization may differ depending on your system and hardware.

 `demo-ui` will walk you through hosting your model locally and do inference from a user interface.
 This solution is more plug-and-play.